hasansakkour51-dotcom/IPDC_Landing_Page/README.md

 ## 📌 Outcomes
 - Practice in building responsive layouts using Bootstrap
 - Improved understanding of CSS and HTML structure.
-- Hands-on experience with project organization.
+- Hands-on experience with project organization.}
+- dark-light Mood

 ---